 An employment-law litigator with over 20 years’ experience, Steven Tindall is well-acquainted with navigating the ins-and-outs of California minimum wage suits.
 His largest recovery in a single employment case is $29 million.

 Minimum wage is a guaranteed minimum amount that all California non-exempt employees are entitled to receive for every hour of work.
-The California minimum wage for 2019 is $12.00 per hour.
-In 2020, California’s minimum wage will increase to $13.00 an hour.
+The California minimum wage for 2020 is $13.00 per hour.

 A common way that employers avoid paying minimum wage is requiring California employees to work off-the-clock.
 Another common way is misclassifying California workers as independent contractors.